Where to Stay in Athens - A Local’s Guide

 Neighborhoods of Athens to avoid

 Athens is very safe and with a little common sense there’s really nowhere in the city that one would define as “off limits”.
-That said, one area of Athens that almost all visitors should plan on avoiding is the area around Omonia as well as the Attiki train station and around the Acharnon and Liossion stations.
+That said, a few areas of Athens that I just don’t recommend to visitors are Omonia (centered around Omonia square) and the streets around the Attiki train station and the Acharnon and Liossion stations.

-These areas aren’t so much unsafe as they’re simply not very interesting.
-This part of Athens is among the poorest in the city and it’s very commercial and quite ugly.
+These areas aren’t really unsafe, but they’re simply seedy and not very interesting.
+They’re among the poorest parts of the city and they’re very commercial and quite ugly.
+You’ll find lots of cheap clothing stores, cell phone shops, warehouses, distributors’ offices, and fast food/take-away restaurants.

-You’re unlikely to encounter violent crime anywhere in Athens, these areas included, but at nighttime they can feel seedy and female travelers in particular may feel somewhat uncomfortable at any time of day.
-Having said that, if you’re on a very tight budget, Omonia and around is certainly one of the cheapest areas you can stay while still being within central Athens and well-connected on the metro.
+You’re unlikely to encounter violent crime anywhere in Athens, these areas included, but they’re rather run-down and at nighttime they can feel fairly unpleasant.
+Female travelers in particular may find them to be somewhat uncomfortable at any time of day.

 Connect with a Greece travel expert